Lismore (NSW)

 Lismore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the region.
-Notable initiatives include the Lismore Flood Recovery and Resilience Program, Wade Park Masterplan, East Lismore Build-to-Rent Apartments, and Airforce Road Residential Apartment Development.
+AreaSearch has identified 15 projects that could impact the area's performance.
+Key projects include the Lismore Flood Recovery and Resilience Program, Wade Park Masterplan, East Lismore Build-to-Rent Apartments, and Airforce Road Residential Apartment Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.